Linearly Constrained Diffusion Implicit Models: Methods

-For linear measurements $\rmA$, the Tweedie formula for $\hat\rvx_0$ (and the corresponding plugin-estimate \eqref{eqn:plugin-tweedie}) extends to a formula for the expected observations:
+For linear measurements $\rmA$, the Tweedie formula for $\hat\rvx_0(\rvx_t)$ (and the corresponding plugin-estimate \eqref{eqn:plugin-tweedie}) extends to a formula for the expected measurements:

-For noiseless observations $\rvy$, we propose a modification of the DDIM updates \eqref{eqn:ddim} to find $\rvx_{t-1}$ that satisfies the constraint $\rmA\hat\rvx_0 = \rvy$.
-I.e., at each time step $t$, we force the Tweedie estimate of the posterior mean of $q(\rvy|\rvx_t)$ to match the observed measurements $\rvy$:
+During the diffusion process, we would like the expected denoising trajectory to agree with the observation, i.e. $\rmA\hat{\rvx}_0(\rvx_t) = \rvy$.
+Therefore, a reasonable initial idea is to modify the DDIM updates \eqref{eqn:ddim} to find the closest point $\rvx_{t-\delta}$ that satisfies the constraint $\rmA\hat\rvx_0(\rvx_{t-\delta}) = \rvy$.
+I.e., at each time step $t$, we force the Tweedie estimate of the posterior mean of $q(\rvy|\rvx_t)$ to match the observed measurements $\rvy$ while making the smallest possible update from our unconditional denoising step:

-We can interpret \eqref{eqn:projection} as a projection of the DDIM update $f_\theta(\rvx_t)$ onto the set of values $\rvx_{t-1}$ that satisfy the constraint $\rmA\hat\rvx_0 = \rvy$.
-The full inference procedure is analogous to projected gradient descent, whereby we alternately take a step $f_\theta(\rvx_t)$ determined by the diffusion model, and then project back onto the constraint $\rmA\hat\rvx_0 = \rvy$.
-We implement the projection step itself via gradient descent, initialized from $\rvx_{t-1}^{(0)} = f_\theta(\rvx_t)$ and computing

-As $t$ approaches $0$, $\hat\rvx_0$ converges to $\rvx_0$ and $\|\rvy - \rmA\hat\rvx_0\|^2$ becomes a simple convex quadratic, which can be minimized to arbitrary accuracy by taking sufficiently many gradient steps.
-This allows us to guarantee exact recovery of the observations $\rvy = \rmA\rvx_0$ in the recovered inverse $\rvx_0$.